Why Are Nursing Homes Understaffed?

 Effects of Understaffing in Nursing Homes

-Understaffing in nursing homes is directly linked with the level of care that nursing home residents receive.
+Understaffing in nursing homes is directly linked to the level of care that nursing home residents receive.

 Some effects of understaffing in nursing homes include: